Burton’s Biscuits introduced the Wagon Wheel and Jammie Dodgers product lines and became the second-largest biscuit manufacturer in Britain.

 Sale to private equity

-Associated British Foods (controlled by the Weston family) sold their British biscuit operations to private equity firm Hicks Muse Tate & Furst for £130 million in 2000.
-The company had sales of £171 million and 2,500 employees.
+The Weston family sold their British biscuit operations to private equity firm Hicks Muse Tate & Furst for £130 million in 2000.
+The company had annual sales of £171 million and 2,500 employees.
 Hicks Muse already owned Maryland Cookies and the licence to produce Cadbury biscuits, and the merged entity controlled 20 percent of the British biscuit market.

 The Burton’s Biscuits board of directors was ousted by its new owners in 2003.